-Peterborough’s cathedral celebrates its 900th birthday in 2018.
+Peterborough’s cathedral is more than 900 years old and the countryside nearby has Roman roads and villas buried under its green miles.
 The city's centuries of history are not immediately evident around the railway station, but head for the museum, just south of the nearby bus station, and you’ll begin to get a sense of the local heritage, which includes nearly four millennia of human habitation and marine fossils that date back 150 million years.
-Nearby, you can stroll by the river, ride a steam train through the Nene Valley or take a boat trip on the lake.
+Nearby, you can stroll beside the river, ride a steam train through the Nene Valley or take a boat trip on the lake.

 1. Stroll round the City

 Regular trains arrive in Peterborough from London, Leicester, Doncaster and Cambridge.
 Arriving by train from Cambridge means passing through Ely, with great views over the marina to the hilltop cathedral.
 The railway runs on, above rushy fens and riverside water meadows, to March (see 4 below).
-From Peterborough station, cross the main road to explore the city
+From Peterborough station, well-signed paths show you the best traffic-free routes into town.

 - Check out the Brewery Tap on the corner with Westgate, an award-winning microbrewery serving Thai food near Peterborough bus station.